Skip to content

 For EPIRBs, the category describes the activation method:

 With Ocean Signal, the EPIRB3 is Cat.
 2 (manual) and the EPIRB3 Pro is Cat.
-1 (float-free) — this is the main difference between the two, beyond price.
+1 (float-free) — this is the main difference between the two, beyond the price.

 Modern 406 MHz beacons are not all equal.
 What truly changes the speed and reliability of rescue: